-During these rapidly changing times Coleraine & District Financial Services Limited supports our community's future by providing sponsorship and grants through local community partnerships.
+During these rapidly changing times CDFS supports our community's future by providing sponsorship and grants through local community partnerships.
 The banking that you do, makes the investment in the community our business.

-Finally, to our shareholders, I thank you for your continued support, without you, we would not have been able to establish the business that has returned more than \$1 million back into our local community.
-In the last twelve months we have made considerable investment in contributing to the improvement of district health services and with the community's support we hope to continue our investment to improve all our lives into the future.
+Finally, to our shareholders, I thank you for your continued support, without you, we would not have been able to establish the business that has been serving our local community for 20 years.
+In the last twelve months we have made investment in contributing to the improvement of district business/ community and with the communities support we hope to continue our investment to improve all our lives into the future.

-Simon Ferrier

-Chairman of Coleraine & District Financial Services Limited
+Simon Ferrier Chairman of Coleraine and District Financial Services Limited